About Prof. Osinbajo

 Yemi’s early years in primary school were spent at Corona School Lagos.
 Between 1969- 1975, he attended Igbobi College, Yaba where he was the winner of the State Merit Award (1971); the School Prize for English Oratory (1972); Adeoba Prize for English Oratory (1972-1975); Elias Prize for Best Performance in History (WASC, 1973); School Prize for Literature (HSC, 1975); and African Statesman Intercollegiate Best Speaker’s Prize (1974).

 Thereafter, he studied for his undergraduate degree at the University of Lagos between 1975-1978 when he obtained a Second Class Upper Degree in Law.
 Here, he also won the Graham-Douglas Prize for Commercial Law.

 In 1979, he completed the mandatory one-year professional training at the Nigerian Law School whereon he was admitted to practice as a Barrister and Solicitor of Nigeria's Supreme Court.
 In 1980, he attended the London School of Economics & Political Science, where he obtained a Master of Laws degree.
 An accomplished scholar, teacher, lawyer and administrator, Yemi is one of the nation’s leading experts on the Law of Evidence, National and Regional Corporate Commercial Laws and Public Law.

 - Vice President, Prof. Yemi Osinbajo at World Economic Forum, Davos 2016

-- Vice President Osinbajo Meets With Bernard Cazeneuve in Paris at OECD's Anti-corruption Forum
+- Vice President Osinbajo Meets With Bernard Cazeneuve (Former Prime Minister of France) in Paris at OECD's Anti-corruption Forum

 - Vice President Osinbajo at Tony Elumelu Foundation Forum